Two people shaking hands

 • Date of birth,

-We are required to ask for this information for each individual that has beneficial ownership (25% or more) and one individual that has significant managerial control of the legal entity.
+We are required to ask for this information for each individual who has beneficial ownership (25% or more) and one individual who has significant managerial control of the legal entity.

 If you are opening an account on behalf of a legal entity, you will be required to provide the appropriate documentation and to certify that this information is true and accurate to the best of your knowledge.